kushaldas/johnnycanencrypt/docs/smartcard.rst

         - `2` for signing
         - `4` for authentication

-        And then you can add them up for the required compbination.
+        And then you can add them up for the required combination.
 For example `7` means you want to upload all 3 kinds of subkeys, but `3` means only encryption and signing subkeys will be loaded into the smartcard.

         - `3` for both encryption and signing
         - `5` for encryption and authentication